niksihora/niksihora.github.io/docs/README.md

 heroText: About Me
 heroImage: me.png
 noGlobalSocialShare: true
-footer: made with vuepress ❤️, hosted on github
+footer: Hosted on github pages.
 ---

 My name is Nikhil Sihora, I’m a 26 year old __Linux Administrator__ with over 6 years of experience, currently working at [TCS](https://tcs.com/), and I'm the one behind the terminal screen, ensuring servers run smoother than a well-oiled machine.